apache/privacy-website/policies/privacy-policy-committer.md

 This is the country of your personal residence.
 It is used only to disambiguate your document from others which may have the same or similar name.
-It is visible to the secretary team, system administrators, and you.
+It is visible to the secretary team and system administrators.

 #### Email

 This is the forwarding address for mail received at your ASF email address.
-This E-Mail adress can be changed later at your own will.
-However, it will remain on our documents.
+This E-Mail adress can be changed later as you wish.
+However, it will remain in our documents.
+It is visible to the secretary team and system administrators.

 #### Preferred Apache ID

 This may be used to create your Apache account.
 It is visible to the public once your account is created (see Public Name above).
+E-mail sent to <id>@apache.org will be forwarded to your current E-Mail address.

 Please note: it is very difficult, if not impossible, to change the Apache ID.
 If you need privacy, please don't use your real name or any other personal data for your ID.

 #### Notify project

 This may be used to create your Apache account.
-The project you might join first will be notified.
+The project you list first will be notified that your document was accepted or rejected but not its contents.

 ### 2. Information submitted voluntarily by sending email to a public Apache email list

 The entire email, including your "from" address, the subject, and body of the email are archived and are publicly visible and searchable.
 Additionally, copies of your email are made available to a number of publicly archived and publicly searchable internet sites.
+This makes it impossible to delete emails even if they contain sensitive information.
 You should never include any personal information in emails sent to public Apache email lists.

 Please also see: [Mailing List Policy](/policies/mailinglist-policy.html)